realXtend/doc/arch_article/simple2.rst

 The generic EC architecture was proposed to the OpenSimulator core and accepted as the plan of record in December 2009 [adam-ecplan]_.
 The implementation of EC for OpenSimulator is still in the early stage.
-However, EC can be demonstrated with the Naali client communicating with the OpenSimulator (or Second Life) servers in a limited fashion, as these servers still assume the hardcoded SL model, but developers can add arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
+However, EC can be utilized with the Naali client communicating with the OpenSimulator servers running the realXtend addon (modrex) in a limited fashion, as these servers still assume the hardcoded SL model, but developers can add arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.

 The realXtend platform does not yet solve all problems related to